Phase Transitions in $Z_{n}$ Gauge Models: Towards Quantum Simulations of the Schwinger-Weyl QED: Scaling properties of the Hamiltonian

-But, at the phase transition, the Hamiltonian must be scale-invariant, and hence the coefficient in front of the second addend must be independent of $t$.
+In a mean-field approach, in which possible anomalous dimensions of the field are neglected, the coefficient in front of the second addend must be independent of $t$.
 In other words, the critical value of the mass scales like